Master of Business Administration (MBA)

 The Admissions Committee will select the best-qualified candidates who demonstrate a strong intellectual capacity for business and maturity of management experience.
 The Admissions Committee gives significant attention to the length of time spent in a management role, progression in job responsibilities, and total work experience including the creation of new business ventures

-Any courses which are seven years old or more must be retaken unless, permission is granted by the MBA Admissions and Appeals Committee.
+Any courses which are seven years old or more must be retaken, unless permission is granted by the MBA Admissions and Appeals Committee.

 Any courses in which a student receives a C+ or below must be retaken, unless permission is granted by the MBA Admissions and Appeals Committee.